vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ### Base Token Types

-The taxonomy is anchored by single root token followed by two implementable or base types which provide the foundation for deriving specific tokens that differentiate themselves based on their behaviors and non-behavioral properties.
+The taxonomy is anchored by single root token that is used to define properties shared by the two implementable or base token types.
+Properties like a common name, a symbol or unique identifier a quantity and an owner.
+When you create a token, you are initially creating a token or asset class that represents the specific type of token that will represent instances of the token.

-The root token is abstract, meaning you can't actually create one of them, and contains properties and a single behavior called constructable.
-This behavior provides the ability for each token to have the ability to be a template, or to create a clone of itself.
-Constructable simply means that every token will have a constructor control message when it is operating as a template and is defined in the token template artifact.
+The root token also contains a single behavior called constructable.
+This behavior provides tokens with the ability to be a template, or to create a clone of itself.
+Constructable simply means that every token template will have a constructor control message to define initialization values when a clone of a template is created and is defined in the token template artifact.

 The two base types can also be used together to create hybrid token definitions.
 Using the taxonomy, a token template is defined that is be used to create a token or asset class.
 The class is essentially a mold for creating instances (printing or minting) of that token type.
 An instance of a token class is the smallest unit that can be owned in that class.